 As the cafe has just newly opened the menu has been limited.
 A wise move in order to judge its popularity with the local and visiting clientele.
 While I was there it had a good turn around of customers and the venue had a cosy atmosphere.
 The decor has a nautical feel without going over the top.
 A nice touch was the hessian sacking used to upholster some of the seating.

-On my way out I was struck by some quirky touches like the toilet signage and toilet roll decor.
+On my way out I was struck by some quirky touches like the toilet signage.
 Sounds dreadful but I was amused.

-The Chef Patron of Royal Harbour Brasserie is Adrian Mowl, formally of the Turner Contempory Gallery Cafe, Adrian has cooked for a few VIPs, like the Queen when she visited the aforementioned gallery and he also worked at the Athletes Village for the London Olympics serving the likes of Michael Phelps and Usain Bolt.
+The Chef Patron of Royal Harbour Brasserie is Adrian Mowl, formally of the Turner Contempory Gallery Cafe, Adrian has cooked for a few VIPs, like the Queen when she visited the aforementioned gallery and he was also executive chef in the London Olympic Village 2012 catering for the likes of Michael Phelps and Usain Bolt.
 Wonder if they would get a kick out of braving the elements trying to get to this remote outpost when the weather gets interesting!

 Marks out of 10